QE-Playground/JAlgoData/README.md

-# AlgorithmsAndDataStructuresSandbox
+# AlgorithmsSandbox

-Classical data structures and algorithms, with my implementation in Java.
+Classical algorithms, such as searching and sorting algorithms, with my implementation in Java.

 Test programs are written as junit test cases.